richryan/richryan.github.io/_posts/2017-06-26-two-corrections.md

 <!--more-->

-These were pointed out by Shawn---thank you.
+These were pointed out by Shawn---thank you. :clap:

 First, in figure H5.5 of the Stolyarov notes, consumption should jump up on impact and the economy should head in a northwesterly direction until the economy reaches the new stable arm at \\(t=10\\).